 - Travelling can trigger relapse – If you are away from your support system and daily routines, relapse is more common.

-Tips for a Sober Summer
+Sober Living Tips for the Summer

 - Bring a friend who knows your sobriety goals

 - Avoid triggers including certain people or places